Use and care instructions

 Porcelain is sensitive to knocks!

-Do not place ‘lighthouses’ on heat sensitive surfaces.
+Do not place lanterns on heat sensitive surfaces.

-Place the lighthouse away from draught as this will cause the tealight to soot.
+Place the lantern away from draught as this will cause the tealight to soot.

-Quite often it suffices to wipe the interior with moist paper towel.
+Quite often it suffices to wipe the interior gently with moist papertowel.

 If candle wax or greasy soot get on the interior, do the following:

-Place the light house in the sink and almost fill with boiling water.
+Place the lantern in the sink and almost fill with boiling water.
 Let the water cool down a bit.
 The wax can now be removed from the top of the water.
 Remove the rest of the wax/soot, if any, with more boiling water and paper towel.
-Use a cloth to hold the lighthouse to avoid burning your hands.
+Use a cloth to hold the lantern to avoid burning your hands.

-A thick layer of wax at the bottom of the light house can removed as follows:
+A thick layer of wax at the bottom of the lantern can be removed as follows:

 Fill a bowl with boiling water.
-Place and hold the bottom of the lighthouse in the water for about 20 seconds.
-The wax will loosen and can be removed.
-Remove the rest of the wax/soot, if any, with more boiling water and paper towel.
-Use a cloth to hold the lighthouse to avoid burning your hands.
+Place and hold the bottom of the lantern in the water for about 20 seconds.
+The block of wax will loosen and can be removed.
+Remove the rest of the wax/soot, if any, with more boiling water and papertowel.
+Use a cloth to hold the lantern to avoid burning your hands.

 Wash with a sponge and regular dishwashing detergent.
 If necessary, leave a bit of vinegar or the like in the vase overnight to remove any chalky residue.

-All my cups go in the dishwasher, but be careful not to knock anything while packing the machine, and make sure nothing topples onto the porcelain during the washing.
+All my cups go in the dishwasher, but be careful not to knock anything whilst packing the machine, and make sure nothing topples onto the porcelain during the washing.